Telephone: +44 (0)7818 640 211

 The rapid emergence of shale gas has contributed to confusion.
 Only a few years ago people were asked to believe energy was running out and the future would be one of how to keep the lights on.
 Today it is the complete opposite, but people have been told bad news for so long they mistrust good news.
 Certainly on both the economy and the environment, news has been relentlessly depressing and people are understandably cautious the narrative won't switch around again.

 NHA says that a few localised incidents have not only been too highly publicised, but at the same time, the overall benefits of shale aren't being presented.
 Shale gas is not perfect, but it is not perfectly evil.
 It can't solve 2050 carbon targets, but it can help us reach the near term 2020 and 2030 ones far quicker and far cheaper compared to alternate generation technology.
 It can do this by having safe, secure and proven technology, with little investment needed in infrastructure.

 One of our core arguments in a Europe facing decades of austerity is that importing energy is exporting money.
 Using our common natural gas and oil resources is the smart, sane and easy alternative.
 Pretending that renewables are just around the corner is simply not correct, no matter how much we would like it to be so.
 That leaves spending money we don't have on the alternatives to carbon generation.

-No Hot Air needs your support to continue their work.
+No Hot Air needs support to continue their work.
 It’s good for the industry and that’s good for you.
-But No Hot Air also has a wide international audience of shale gas professionals, government regulators and financial specialists.
+No Hot Air also has a wide international audience of shale gas professionals, government regulators and financial specialists.
 Our audience is small, but influential and consistently growing.
 Supporting No Hot Air also has tangible benefits for your business in building brand awareness and revealing new products in a rapidly evolving industry.